cloudflare/cloudflare-docs/content/d1/learning/local-development.md

 ---
 filename: wrangler.toml
 ---
-# Note: If you are only using Pages + D1, you only need the below in your wrangler.toml to interact with D1 locally
+# If you are only using Pages + D1, you only need the below in your wrangler.toml to interact with D1 locally.
 [[d1_databases]]
 binding = "DB" # Should match preview_database_id
 database_name = "YOUR_DATABASE_NAME"